Guide

 Where Steel-Look Makes the Most Sense

-• Fire-rated assemblies are required
+• Fire-rated assemblies where a listed steel system is required

 Performance Without Compromise